Abadrausar/Rubble-/other/Rubble Readme.txt

 When making an error report please post the FULL log file!
 Posting just a few line tells me almost nothing about the problem, after all I made Rubble write all that stuff for a reason :)
 If you really want to be helpful run "rubble -norecover" and post that log IN ADDITION TO the normal log.
 To do this from the GUI just add "-norecover" to the "Extra options" box at the bottom.

+If any of the documentation is not 100% clear just ask.
+I know everything there is to know about how Rubble works and so I tend to forget to put "obvious" stuff in the docs.
+A reminder that I forgot something is more a help than a hindrance.

 ==============================================
 Changelog:
 ==============================================
+v3.9
+	Fixed lots of cases where Raptor error handlers still used panic, oops.
+	Updated some of the docs.
+	Moved "Libs/Crates" from BD2 to Rubble.
+	Changed "Libs/Crates" to use "always active" templates.
+	Changed "Libs/DFHack/Announcement" to use "always active" templates.
+		"always active" templates are always available, they just return a placeholder string when the addon is not active.
+	"Libs/DFHack/Command" now adds [SPECIAL] to it's generated inorganics.
+		This should stop command stone FBs from generating.
+	Added rubble:placeholder to help with creating always active templates.
+	Updated to Raptor 3.1, this includes only minor changes and bug fixes.

 v3.8
 	Updated to Raptor 3.0
 		This update is strictly an internal refactoring, no commands have changed.